bdeweygit/unity-swiftui/README.md

 6. **Run on physical device**
     - Connect your device to Xcode.
-    - Build and run `UnitySwiftUI` scheme to your device.
+    - Build and run `UnitySwiftUI` scheme on your device.

 ## Key features

 - Control of Unity view as a SwiftUI element that can be repositioned and resized.
 Unity's [documentation](https://docs.unity3d.com/2022.3/Documentation/Manual/UnityasaLibrary-iOS.html) says "Unity as a Library only supports full-screen rendering, and doesn’t support rendering on part of the screen."
-We have fixed this limitation.
+This limitation has been fixed.
 - Touches and gestures on Unity view are processed within Unity.
 - Restarting the Unity player.
 - State is sent from native Swift to Unity C# as a struct with members including string, boolean, floating point, integer, and MTLTexture types.